-Direct-to-Consumer Banking
+Consumer Banking

 Through the Bank, we offer our customers a range of FDIC-insured deposit products.
 The Bank also takes brokered deposits through third-party securities brokerage firms that offer our FDIC-insured deposit products to their customers.
-At December 31, 2020, we had \$62.8 billion in deposits, \$52.1 billion of which were direct deposits and \$10.7 billion of which were brokered deposits.
-At December 31, 2020, deposits represented 80% of our total funding sources.
-During 2020, direct deposits were received from approximately 468,000 customers that had a total of approximately 900,000 accounts.
-Retail customers accounted for substantially all of our direct deposits at December 31, 2020.
-The Bank had a 76% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2020.
+At December 31, 2021, we had \$62.3 billion in deposits, \$50.1 billion of which were direct deposits and \$12.2 billion of which were brokered deposits.
+At December 31, 2021, deposits represented 81% of our total funding sources.
+During 2021, retail deposits were received from approximately 450,000 customers that had a total of approximately 800,000 accounts.
+Retail customers accounted for substantially all of our direct deposits at December 31, 2021.
+The Bank had a 82% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2021.
 FDIC insurance is provided for our deposit products up to applicable limits.

-We have significantly expanded our online direct banking operations in recent years and our deposit base serves as a source of stable and diversified low-cost funding for our credit activities.
+We have expanded our online direct banking operations in recent years and our deposit base serves as a source of stable and diversified low-cost funding for our credit activities.
 Our online platform is highly scalable allowing us to expand without having to rely on a traditional "brick and mortar" branch network.
-During 2020 we continued to make investments in our servicing and digital platforms to expand features available for self-service and improve the user experience including the integration of the Synchrony Mastercard product.

-We continue to grow our direct banking operations and believe we are well-positioned to continue to benefit from the consumer-driven shift from branch banking to direct banking.
-According to the 2020 American Bankers Association survey, approximately 80% of customers primarily use direct channels (internet, mail, phone and mobile) to manage their bank accounts, a 3% rise since the outbreak of COVID-19 pandemic.
+We continue to focus on growing our direct banking operations and believe we are well-positioned to continue to benefit from the consumer-driven shift from branch banking to direct banking.
+According to the 2021 American Bankers Association survey, approximately 80% of customers primarily use direct channels (internet, mail, phone and mobile) to manage their bank accounts.